cn0047/stash/ed/t/video.md

 h.264 splits frames into blocks of 256 pixels each and tries to predict what each subsequent block will look like based on the rest of frames or previous ones.
+(Uses decoded picture buffer to make predictions about next image in video).

 **x264** is a free and open-source software library and CLI utility for encoding video streams into the H.264/MPEG-4 AVC format.